Skip to content

 Required fields:

-• currency: Must be BTC
+• currency: Must be BTC.

-• metadata: JSON object with required fields:
+• metadata: JSON object with required fields (see Metadata Field section for details):

 • MerchantId (optional): Your merchant identifier if you use multiple merchant accounts